-Appendix E: Dynamics in the fast quench, strong coupling limit U = -5
+E Dynamics in the fast quench, strong coupling limit U = -5

 In this appendix, we present results for the quench dynamics in the clean limit (V = 0) of the order parameter, using the protocol of the main text (fast quench), in the region of stronger coupling constant U = -5.
 We observe, see Figure 16, qualitatively similar features as for the U = -3 case studied in the main text.
-The spatial averaged order parameter increases exponentially when temperature is below T_c , and then exhibits damped oscillations in time.
-The development of spatial patterns in the order parameter also followed a similar path: the sharp growth of the spatial inhomogeneities occurs around the time in which time oscillations are fully suppressed and a broken stripe phase is followed by the fake vortex phase though the size of these structures is substantially smaller than for U = -3.
-For a more quantitative understanding of this size difference, we study the order parameter correlation $\langle \Delta(\mathbf{r})\Delta(0) \rangle$ function and the structure factor at time t_4 in Figure 16(e), when the order parameter is almost at equilibrium, namely, it only experiences very small, non harmonic, oscillations due to the residual collective behavior of Cooper pairs.
-The results, depicted in Figure 17, show that $\langle \Delta(\mathbf{r})\Delta(0) \rangle$ undergoes oscillations in space.
-Likewise, the structure factor reveals the existence of a square lattice of fake vortices with typical length
+The spatial averaged order parameter increases exponentially when temperature is below $T_c$ , and then exhibits damped oscillations in time.
+The development of spatial inhomogeneities in the order parameter also followed a similar pattern: the sharp growth of the spatial inhomogeneities occurs around the time in which time oscillations are fully suppressed and a broken stripe phase is followed by the fake vortex phase though the size of these structures is substantially smaller than for U = -3.
+For a more quantitative understanding of this size difference, we study the order parameter correlation function and the structure factor at time $t_4$ in Figure 16e, when the order parameter is almost at equilibrium, namely, it only experiences very small, non harmonic, oscillations due to the residual collective behavior of Cooper pairs.
+The results, depicted in Figure 17, show that the order parameter correlation function undergoes oscillations in space.
+Likewise, the structure factor reveals the existence of a square lattice of fake vortices with typical length $\ell_p \sim 5.6$ in real space.
+This typical length is much shorter than that for U = -3, but still much larger than the superconducting coherence length which, for this value of the coupling, is of the order of the lattice spacing.